Bodies of four Indians killed in Nepal plane crash cremated at Pashupatinath temple | Business

 - Nepal

-The bodies of four Indians, who were killed in a plane crash in Nepal's mountainous Mustang district, were cremated at the sacred Pashupatinath temple here.
+The bodies of four Indians, who were among 22 people killed in the Tara Air plane crash in Nepal's mountainous Mustang district, were cremated on Thursday at the sacred Pashupatinath temple here.

-The Canadian-built turboprop Twin Otter 9N-AET plane of Tara Air was carrying four Indians, two Germans and 13 Nepali passengers, besides a three-member Nepali crew when it crashed minutes after taking off from the tourist city of Pokhara on Sunday.
+The Canadian-built turboprop Twin Otter 9N-AET plane was carrying four Indians, two Germans and 13 Nepali passengers, besides a three-member Nepali crew when it crashed minutes after taking off from the tourist city of Pokhara on Sunday.

 Businessman Ashok Kumar Tripathi (54) and his Thane-based estranged wife Vaibhavi Bandekar Tripathi (51) were on a reunion trip to the Himalayan country along with their son Dhanush (22) and daughter Ritika (15) when the tragedy struck.

-Earlier the bodies were handed over to the family after post-mortem at the Tribhuvan University Teaching Hospital here.
+Earlier in the morning, the bodies were handed over to the family after post-mortem at the Tribhuvan University Teaching Hospital here.

 Rescuers on Monday recovered 21 bodies from the wreckage site of the plane belonging to Tara Air.
 On Tuesday, the last body was also retrieved from the wreckage site.